ehn-dcc-development/hcert-testdata/hcert_spec.md

 ### Issued At

 The Issued At (**iat**) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating the time when the EHC was created.
-Verifiers MAY apply policies with the purpose of restricting the validity of the EVP based on the time of issue.
+Verifiers MAY apply policies with the purpose of restricting the validity of the EHC based on the time of issue.
 The Claim Key 6 is used to identify this claim.

 ### Health Certificate Claim